-Most Montana drivers are well aware Pilot is truly the modern family SUV, and Honda’s 2019 installment has solidified such a title.
-With 280 horses under the hood, three rows of seating for up to eight passengers, and 83.9 cubic feet of max cargo area, even the most stressful road trip is reduced to a walk (or drive) in the park.
+Most drivers are well aware of Pilot’s reputation as the modern family SUV, and Honda’s 2020 installment is living up to its title.
+With 280 horsepower under the hood, three rows of seating for up to eight passengers, and 83.9 cubic feet of maximum cargo area, even the most stressful road trip is reduced to a walk (or drive) in the park.

-How could Honda make this SUV any more safe?
-Every 2019 Pilot comes standard with Honda Sensing, a suite of driver assist technologies and safety features that includes Adaptive Cruise Control, Forward Collision Warning, Lane Departure Warning, Road Departure Mitigation, and Collision Mitigation Braking.
-It’s strong and sturdy, it’s safe, it’s spacious, and it’s waiting for your test drive at any Montana Honda Dealers location.
-It’s the 2019 Honda Pilot.
+How could Honda make this SUV any safer?
+Every 2020 Pilot comes standard with Honda Sensing®, a suite of driver-assistive technologies and safety features that includes Adaptive Cruise Control, Forward Collision Warning, Lane Departure Warning, Road Departure Mitigation, and Collision Mitigation Braking.
+It’s strong and sturdy, it’s safe, it’s spacious, and it’s waiting for your test drive at any Montana Honda Dealers location today.